More About Our Partners

 Childhood Arthritis and Rheumatology Research Alliance (CARRA)

-The Childhood Arthritis & Rheumatology Research Alliance (CARRA) is a national organization of pediatric rheumatologists committed to advancing the health and quality of life of children living with rheumatic disease.
+The Childhood Arthritis & Rheumatology Research Alliance (CARRA) is an organization of pediatric rheumatologists committed to advancing the health and quality of life of children living with rheumatic disease.
 With financial support from the Arthritis Foundation, the American College of Rheumatology (ACR) and others, CARRA's network of pediatric rheumatology research centers provides an accessible point of entry for patients and families across the United States and Canada to participate in research studies and trials of new therapies.
 Learn more.